 In fact, years ago when I wrote my book, I remember at the book party honoring my friend Michelle, who taught me a lot about people and hosting and cooking—how to do it in a classy way— and more importantly, how to love people.

 Which makes me wonder when was the last time I actually told someone that I was influenced by, how much I appreciate them, what I’ve learned from them, and how I’ve taken what I’ve learned and put it to good use in my life.

-I think I know my homework assignment this week.
-I have a few people who’ve come to mind as I’ve written this post …
+My homework assignment this week: I have a few people who’ve come to mind as I’ve written this post …